 Prevent Scratch Damage

 When you buy bamboo flooring, you can expect superior strength.
 But these floors aren’t invincible.
 Scratches can occur when moving furniture with sharp unprotected legs, which is why you should outfit all of your furnishings with felt or rubber tips.
 Do not slide furniture directly across floors when moving them; instead, pick them up and place them down to prevent scratching.
-You should also take care to keep your pets’ nails trimmed to minimize the risk of scratch development.
+It would help if you also took care to keep your pets’ nails trimmed to minimize scratch development risk.

 You certainly can’t watch your pets or your kids every second of the day, which is why thoughtful use of rugs can help to keep your floors in great shape.
 Doormats should be placed at every entryway, while area rugs are effective in more high-traffic areas.
-You should also ask family members and guests to remove their shoes upon entering your home.
+It would help if you also asked family members and guests to remove their shoes upon entering your home.
 Not only will this prevent the tracking in of dirt and grime, but it can also ensure that no one’s footwear will cause scratches.